-An October 2023 liP survey supported our 'one team' vision, revealing positive attitudes about Amey as a place to work.
+An October 2023 IIP survey supported our 'one team' vision, revealing positive attitudes about Amey as a place to work.
 Amey was ranked top amongst competitor organisations for employee engagement and the vast majority of Amey employees feel that we work as a team.
-More than half value Amey as a great place to work and almost two thirds feel that we share companywide values think we work as a team think it is a great place to work feel trusted to make the right decision think we work together to solve problems and create ideas
+More than half value Amey as a great place to work and almost two thirds feel that we share companywide values.